wavemaker/docs/learn/react-native/integrating-crashlytics.md

 Crashlytics is a crash reporting and analysis tool provided by Firebase.
 Crashlytics helps developers track and understand crashes that occur in their mobile applications.
 It provides insights into the causes of crashes and allows developers to take action to improve the stability of their apps, which essentially contributes to higher user satisfaction and increased app success.

-Crashlytics can be employed for the following reasons:

-- Crash Reporting
-- Error Insights
-- Real time Alerts
-- Custom Logs

-## Using Firebase Crashlytics
+## Using Firebase Crashlytics For Crash Reporting
 To send crash logs to Crashlytics, you need to integrate the Crashlytics SDK into your Wavemaker application's codebase.
 If you don't have a Firebase project, create one on the Firebase Console: [console.firebase.google.com](https://console.firebase.google.com/)
 Once you have created a Firebase project, you can follow the steps below to integrate Crashlytics into a WaveMaker application.